-With the exception of our Nederland Terminal, Sunoco R&M accounts for substantially all of the throughput volumes at our Terminal Facilities.
-In addition, Sunoco R&M and its affiliates are the only shippers on approximately 850 miles of our Eastern Pipeline System, and Sunoco R&M is the only shipper on approximately 45 miles of our Western Pipeline System.
+For the twelve months ended June 30, 2001, Sunoco R&M accounted for approximately 77% of the pro forma revenues of our Eastern Pipeline System, 63% of the pro forma revenues of our Terminal Facilities, and 59% of the pro forma revenues of our Western Pipeline System.
 We expect to continue to derive a substantial portion of our revenues from Sunoco R&M for the foreseeable future.
 At the closing of this offering, we will enter into an agreement with Sunoco R&M under which Sunoco R&M will agree to use our pipelines and terminals for periods generally ranging from five to seven years.
-A more detailed description of this agreement begins on page 5.
+A more detailed description of this agreement begins on page 4.